RoaLogic/ahb3lite_interconnect/DATASHEET.md

 `slv_addr_mask` is a `SLAVES` sized array of `HADDR_SIZE` bit wide signals.
 Each `slv_addr_base` address is masked with the corresponding `slv_addr_mask` value to define the addressable memory space of the attached slave.
 Setting a bit of `slv_addr_mask` to ’0’ enables the corresponding address bit.

 See section ’Address Space Configuration’ for specific examples.
-See section \[address-space-configuration\] for specific examples.

 #### slv\_HSEL